 The food is, of course something else I plan on indulging in – a lot.
 I bought a Cranberry roulé on Monday, and ate the entire thing on Monday – oops!
 I am already planning on heading back on Friday for another…!

 I have already reserved the TV for the Downton Abbey Christmas Special, and Call the Midwife.
-I’ve told hubby I’ll amuse myself while he watches David Attenborough, so I’ll probably choose online bingo to keep me occupied while he’s watching that – I do love a bit of a “one to go” adrenaline rush.
+I’ve told hubby I’ll amuse myself while he watches David Attenborough… So I’ll probably read my kindle or browse the Christmas Radio Times.

 Talking about TV, the Sherlock special on New Year’s Day is another show I am excited about watching.
 Probably after I have indulged in a hot bath, while polishing off the last of the Christmas goodies, ready to get back on the Wagon.